Waleed-Almousa/Stats-451/README.md

 # Statistics 451:Introduction to Machine Learning and Statistical Pattern Classification
 This repository contains the Coding assignments I completed in my stats 451 course in the fall of 2023

-For each assignment, I was given a set of questions related to the current learning material of the course, and answered the questions using python code.
+For each assignment, I was given a set of questions related to the current learning material of the course, and I answered the questions using python code.

 Topics covered in this course include but are not limitited to: